myw/dcwr/README.md

   inside the Docker container and replacing it with the mount point destination.

-  By default, print the final docker-compose command before running it.
+  By default, it prints the final docker-compose command before running it.

 Arguments:
   -h --help   - show this usage info